 - O. The proposal meets the requirements of the Town Centre First Principle (see Policy 14).
-Applicants should demonstrate that no other locations are suitable or available. - P. Where the loss of existing business land or premises would adversely affect the supply of marketable land, alternative business land or premises will be provided nearby, which may need to be delivered through a developer contribution.
+Applicants should demonstrate that no other locations are available, regardless of whether alternative sites are within their control. - P. Alternative business land or premises will be created nearby, which may need to be provided through a developer contribution.
 Proposals should also consider any requirements identified in Policy 24 and supplementary guidance on Developer Contributions.